 Members appointed to the Panel get together at the beginning of each year, before the Annual General Meeting, for induction training about our role and functions.
 For those continuing in their position, this is an opportunity to refresh their knowledge and share their views.
-Additional briefings are provided in advance of specific functions, such as consideration of the Commissioner's precept proposal and confirmation hearings.
+This year, however, our training necessarily focused on building our confidence with virtual meeting technology and the local protocols that were put in place to ensure the openness and transparency of public meetings undertaken in this way.
+Additional briefings are provided in advance of specific functions, such as consideration of the Commissioner's precept proposal.
 This ensures that we are fully prepared to challenge and support the Commissioner at our public meetings.

-The Panel is a member of an Eastern Region Panel network, which meets twice a year, and provides a forum for Chairmen, Vice-Chairmen and support officers to share information, problem solve and collaborate.
+The Panel is a member of an Eastern Region Panel Network, which meets twice a year, and provides a forum for Chairmen, Vice-Chairmen and support officers to share information, problem solve and collaborate.